2019–20 Air Force Falcons men's basketball team

 The 2019–20 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2019–20 NCAA Division I men's basketball season.
-The Falcons, led by eighth-year head coach Dave Pilipovich, played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado as members of the Mountain West Conference.
+The Falcons, led by eighth-year head coach Dave Pilipovich, played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
 They finished the season 12–20, 5–13 in Mountain West play to finish in ninth place.
 They defeated Fresno State in the first round of the Mountain West tournament before losing in the quarterfinals to San Diego State.

-On March 9, 2020, head coach Dave Pilipovich was fired.
+Piplovich was fired on March 9, 2020 following the conclusion of the season.
 He finished at Air Force with an eight-year record of 110–151.

 Previous season

 The Falcons finished the season 14–18, 8–10 in Mountain West play to finish in sixth place.
 They defeated San Jose State in the first round of the Mountain West tournament before losing in the quarterfinals to Fresno State.